-Ride on the left hand side of the road and try and avoid wandering into the middle and right hand side of the road unless overtaking or right hand turns.
+Ride on the left hand side of the road and try and avoid wandering into the middle and right hand side of the road unless overtaking.

 Competitors must ride entirely alone and unassisted.
 If another rider catches you, you must let them continue on and do not try and jump on their wheel.

 When you cross the ‘Finish Line’ shout out your race number to the time keeper.

 After finshing the event return to the HQ to give your number back and and get your time.
 Please do not stop and see the time keeper at the finish line.

 Trying to find the correct pacing strategy is what time trialling is all about!
 The best general advice is to start very steadily and build your speed over the first mile.
 Then ride consistently, before emptying the tanks in the last mile.